-This past year more people were able to successfully able to complete all 52 weeks of the challenge.
-I am so proud of everyone who participated and was able to do this successfully.
-Again, for the second year in a row, I was not one of them that was able to complete the challenge.
-As I encourage EACH of those that participate every year, do not beat yourself up if you can not complete the entire year.
-Remember the goal of this project is that you continue to grow and that by the end of the year you find yourself being more creative, working harder toward your goals and most importantly seeing your work get better and better with each passing year.
+I am so proud of everyone who participated and was able to do this challenge and I hope even more will return this year and try again.
+I encourage EACH of those that participate every year, do not beat yourself up if you can not complete the entire year.
+Start small, go slow.
+One finished project a month is better than none.
+Remember the goal of this project is that you continue to grow and that by the end of the year you find yourself being more creative, working harder toward your goals, and most importantly seeing your work get better and better with each passing year.

 The purpose of this project is to make sure that each polymer artist is pushing on and creating, growing in their creativity and their voice.
-As usual, I will attempt again in 2020 to complete the challenge.
-And if you didn’t get to complete it, barely got started, or just stumbled upon this post today.
+As usual, I will be participating in the 2021 polymer clay challenge.
+Do you want to come and join us too?
 Now’s your chance to come and join us this upcoming year!

 How to Pick Your Challenge Theme: